Qcasares/vue-firebase-chat/README.md

  - Clone this repo
  - Create a project on [Firebase](https://console.firebase.google.com/) (free)
  - Click on Add Web App.
 It will show the initialization code.
 Copy the content of the **config** object and paste inside **firebaseConfig** const on src/db/config.js.
- - Activate Email Authentication in Firebase Console of your project (https://console.firebase.google.com/?hl=pt-br) and create a single user with an email and password (I used default@default.com)
+ - Activate Email Authentication in Firebase Console of your project (https://console.firebase.google.com/) and create a single user with an email and password (I used default@default.com)
- - It should generate an Id for the user, copy the id and paste the following in your Database Rules [https://console.firebase.google.com/project/{{YOUR_PROJECT_NAME}}/database/rules]:
+ - It should generate an Id for the user, copy the id and paste the following in your Database Rules

+ Link to Database Rules (replace PROJECT NAME) :https://console.firebase.google.com/project/{{YOUR_PROJECT_NAME}}/database/rules]:
 ```javascript
   {
     "rules": {